nyuiela/zero-2.0/README.md

   - **Proof of Ownership**: Verifies asset ownership
   - **Proof of Execution**: Verifies actions like bid, buy, sell, and auction

+ - **Usuing Eular**:Using Euler was tricky at the start, but after reading the developer docs, I was able to grasp the concept of the protocol.
+We utilized EVC, EVault, and Router.
+The EVC was so great and interesting to learn about; it was useful for building an engine that helps users gain from arbitrage by performing multiple batch operations.
+Overall, it was just the right fit we needed for that mechanism (flashArbitrageEngine).
+Deployment was also a bit tricky at first, but the https://github.com/euler-xyz/evk-periphery was very well-structured and gave us all the information needed to deploy all the testnet addresses we wanted.
+Overall, it was a great learning experience.

 ## 🛠️ Challenges & Solutions

 - **State Verification**: Ensuring the off-chain database state matches the on-chain proof.
 ZERO uses zkVM to prove the execution of state checks, returning a verifiable status that anyone can independently verify.